intersystems-community/integratedml-custom-models/docs/DOCKER_SETUP.md

 1. Explore the interactive Jupyter notebooks
 2. Run all three demo scripts
 3. Modify model parameters and retrain
-4. Develop custom models using the pluggable framework
+4. Develop custom models using the flexible framework
 5. Integrate with your own data sources